 In April a second branch of the bank in New South Wales was opened at Wallendbeen.
 This was followed by the first branch in Victoria at Quambatook and the first branch in South Australia at Balaklava.
-The Brisbane branch opened in Edward Street in July 1923 and the Sydney headquarters opened in Castlereagh Street in July 1923.
-The Hobart and Adelaide branches opened in August 1923.
-By the end of August 1923 the nineteenth branch of the bank was opened in Launceston.
+In July 1923 the Brisbane branch opened in Edward Street and in the same month the Sydney headquarters opened in Castlereagh Street.
+The Hobart and Adelaide branches opened in August 1923 and by the end of that month the nineteenth branch of the bank was opened in Launceston.
 A branch of the bank opened in Young in August 1923 and at the opening of this branch, Mr. F. W. Strack, now the General Manager of the bank, stated the paid up capital of the Bank had increased to £4,000,000.
 An agency of the Young branch was opened at Wombat in September 1923.
 The first branch in Western Australia was opened at Northam in November 1923 and the branch at Wynyard in Tasmania opened in December 1923.

 There was evidently some objection to the new bank by the established banks.
-It was reported they refused permission for the Primary Producers Bank to use the clearing house for clearing cheques.
+It was reported they refused permission for The Primary Producers Bank to use the clearing house for clearing cheques.
 This was asserted in the New South Wales parliament during debate on a bill granting the Bank of New South Wales a new charter.
 Whether this accusation was true or not, is difficult to determine.
-Certainly, cheques drawn on the Primary Producers Bank did circulate and they established other financial services common to all banks, such as issuing travellers’ letters of credit (see image below).
+Certainly, cheques drawn on The Primary Producers Bank did circulate and they established other financial services common to all banks, such as issuing travellers’ letters of credit.

 The Primary Producers Bank of Australia, Limited, Sir George Elliot pointed out, was registered in February, 1923, with authorized capital of £4,000,000.
 Up to September last £2,275,000 had been subscribed.
 Branches and agencies numbering 71 had been opened in every State of the Commonwealth.
 For the year ended February last deposits amounted to £937,368, and advances to £750,401.
 There were 9,000 shareholders, and 90 per cent of the capital was owned by farmers.
 It was managed by bankers, but policy was directed by men on the land.
 The Primary Producers Bank was in the same position as every other bank in Australia, except the Commonwealth Bank.
 It received no favours from the Government.

-However, while the Primary Producers Bank appeared to be faring well, there was some discontent amongst the shareholders.
+While The Primary Producers Bank appeared to be faring well, there was some discontent amongst the shareholders.
 In 1929, after six years of trading, no dividend had been paid on the shares.
-At a meeting, the chairman of the bank replied to this criticism by saying that should the interest not have been paid on current accounts, that amount would have been added to the profits of the bank and could have been paid as a dividend.
+The chairman of the bank replied to this criticism by saying that should interest not have been paid on current accounts, that amount would have been added to the profits of the bank and could have been paid as a dividend.
 Additionally, the shares of the bank were seven per cent preference shares and each year the value of the shares increased by that amount.

 The Great Depression affected the economy in Australia, but it did not have a significant effect on the banks.
-While the Primary Producer’s Bank had been affected, with profits significantly falling from 1929, it was still in a sound position in 1931.
-Advances never exceed deposits and the cost of establishing the branches and agencies, and the commission on the sale of shares, had been funded by the £1 premium on the sale of shares.
+While The Primary Producers Bank had been affected, with profits significantly falling from 1929, it was still in a sound position in 1931.
+Advances never exceeded deposits and the cost of establishing the branches and agencies, and the commission on the sale of shares, had been funded by the £1 premium on the sale of shares.
 Although, it has been asserted the construction of bank premises had been undertaken at the cost of profits.

-The uncertain times also saw the failure of the State Bank of Western Australia, which was taken over by the Commonwealth Bank in 1931 under similar circumstances affecting the State Bank of New South Wales.
-The Federal Deposit Bank also failed in 1931 under similar circumstances to the Primary Producers Bank, with that bank also being solvent at the time it suspended payment.
+The uncertain times also saw the failure of the State Bank of Western Australia, which was taken over by the Commonwealth Bank in 1931 under similar circumstances that affected the State Bank of New South Wales.
+The Federal Deposit Bank also failed in 1931 under similar circumstances to The Primary Producers Bank, with that bank also being solvent at the time it suspended payment.

-There was a deal of speculation at the time on the fate of the Primary Producers’ Bank, whether it might be taken over, whether depositors would receive their funds, and whether shareholders would have to pay a £4 call on their shares (where only £1 of each £5 share had been paid).
-The bank assured the public they would pay twenty shillings in the pound once all assets were realised.
-Despite speculation the bank might be taken over, it was soon in liquidation.
+There was a deal of speculation at the time on the fate of The Primary Producers Bank, whether it might be taken over, whether depositors would receive their funds, and whether shareholders would have to pay a £4 call on their shares (where only £1 of each £5 share had been paid).
+The bank assured the public they would pay twenty shillings in the pound once all assets were realized.
+Despite continued speculation the bank might be taken over, it was soon in liquidation.

 As it transpired, over a number of years, payments were made to creditors and, ultimately, in 1935 nineteen shillings and nine pence in the pound was paid after the remaining assets were vouched for, to the sum of £200,000.
 In the final winding up, the court advised the liquidators the English investors should be paid twenty shillings in the pound, as they had not received notice of the final meeting of creditors.
 Dissenters of the agreement at the final meeting of creditors could also apply for payment of twenty shillings, if done so within three months.